Paing Takhon: Career

-As of 2019, he became popular in Thailand, a rare case of fame in the country for a celebrity from Myanmar.

-On 3 August 2019, he held a grand fan meeting in Bangkok, Thailand, where a huge crowd of many fans gathered.
-He appeared in commercial endorsements and soap operas in Thailand.
-He is an ASEAN Economic Community ambassador.
-On 21 September 2019, he was appointed as Myanmar's tourism ambassador to Thailand by the Myanmar Tourism Marketing Association together with the Myanmar Tourism Federation.
-He was named No. 10 in the "100 Most Handsome Faces of 2020" by TC Candler.
+By 2019, he had gained popularity in Thailand, which was rare for a celebrity from Myanmar.
+On 3 August 2019, he hosted a grand fan meeting in Bangkok, Thailand, drawing a large crowd of supporters.
+He also appeared in several commercial endorsements and soap operas in Thailand.
+Additionally, he served as an ASEAN Economic Community ambassador.
+On 21 September 2019, he was appointed as Myanmar's tourism ambassador to Thailand by the Myanmar Tourism Marketing Association in collaboration with the Myanmar Tourism Federation.
+He was ranked No. 10 on TC Candler's list of the "100 Most Handsome Faces of 2020".